'Lot to do on Earth,' Bill Gates on space tourism | NewsBytes

 'Don't know why billionaires are obsessed with space tourism'

-When asked why billionaires were obsessed with space tourism, Gates said, "I don't know...I would probably bore people at cocktail parties talking about diseases."
-Corden praised Gates' jibe at other billionaires, describing it as the "classiest burn."
+When asked why billionaires are obsessed with space tourism, Gates said, "I don't know...I would probably bore people at cocktail parties talking about diseases."
+Corden praised Gates's jibe at other billionaires, describing it as the "classiest burn."

 You can watch the video here